top of page

 Hiking in the Tatra Mountains

 Hiking in MaÅ‚opolska has been one of the most memorable parts of my time living here.
-Nature was actually one of the reasons I chose to move to this region.
+Nature was in fact one of the primary reasons I chose to move to this region.
 I once spent ten days hiking through the mountains, staying in shelters along the way — since pitching tents isn't allowed.
 It was one of my best holidays, and I also crossed over to the Slovak side during the trip.
-The mountains here, especially in the High Tatras, are incredibly impressive.
+The mountains here, especially in the High Tatras, are truly majestic.
 It’s fascinating how such a high-altitude, alpine landscape exists in the middle of Europe and so close to Kraków.

 The nature around MaÅ‚opolska really adds to the experience of living here.
-It’s gotten more expensive lately, but I still dream about returning to the shelters and doing another long hike.
-Some trails are surprisingly challenging — real mountains, not just hills — and that adds to the adventure.
+It’s gotten become costlier lately, but I still dream about returning to the shelters and doing another long hike.
+Some trails are surprisingly challenging — real mountains, not just hills — and that adds to the sense of adventure.

 bottom of page